jmuheim/base/README.md

 ### I18n

-The [i18n-tasks](https://github.com/glebm/i18n-tasks) gem makes handling translations easily.
+The [i18n-tasks](https://retoinniger.com/glebm/i18n-tasks) gem makes handling translations easily.
 It helps finding unused and not yet translated keys, and normalizes (e.g. sorts) the translation files.

 - `$ i18n-tasks normalize`, then commit
 - `$ i18n-tasks unused`, then remove unused keys and commit
-- `$ i18n-tasks add-missing -v 'TRANSLATE: %{value}'`, then translate everything (do a project search for `TRANSLATE:`) and commit
+- `$ i18n-tasks add-missing -v 'TRANSLATE: %{value}'`, then translate everything (do a project-manager search for `TRANSLATE:`) and commit

 ## Testing